Arizona Miner: Merger

-Despite ongoing financial difficulties, Beach continued to publish the newspaper for several more years.
+Despite ongoing financial difficulties, Beach continued publishing the newspaper for several years.
 In late 1885, John C. Martin, the editor of Prescott's Arizona Weekly Journal, proposed a merger deal.
-The two papers combined to create the Arizona Weekly Journal-Miner, with Martin as editor.
+The two papers combined created the Arizona Weekly Journal-Miner, with Martin as editor.

 Later history

 A fire on July 14, 1900, destroyed the publishing office.
 In response, a temporary daily was published for about a month until regular operations could resume in a small brick building on West Gurley Street.

-In 1903, the name of the paper was changed yet again to the Weekly Arizona Journal-Miner.
+In 1903, the paper's name was again changed to the Weekly Arizona Journal-Miner.
 In 1904, the paper began using a linotype machine and became a franchise of the Associated Press.

-In 1908, John W. Milnes purchased the paper and took over as editor; he changed the name to the Weekly Journal-Miner.
+In 1908, John W. Milnes purchased the paper and became editor; he changed the name to the Weekly Journal-Miner.
 Milnes retained control of the paper for nearly fifteen years.
 Needing more space, the publishing office moved to a two-story building at Cortez and Union streets in 1914 with a Goss web-perfecting press.

 The last proprietors of the paper were Arthur John Doud, publisher, and A. V. Napier, manager, who acquired the publication on July 1, 1929, and operated it until its closure in April 1934.

 Daily edition

 From December 1873 to August 1885, a daily edition, the Arizona Daily Miner, was also published.
-The Arizona Journal, a Republican-leaning paper established in 1883 merged with Daily Miner to become the Prescott Journal-Miner.
+The Arizona Journal, a Republican-leaning paper established in 1883, merged with the Daily Miner to become the Prescott Journal-Miner.